damiancodes/damiancodes/README.md

-##  Hi tech community!Code is the language of the future !
+##  Hi tech community!
+Code is the language of the future !
 <p align="center">
    Full-Stack Developer |  AI Trainer|Researcher | 📊 Data Enthusiast | 🇰🇪 Based in Nairobi
 </p>